ACADEMIC PROGRAM INFORMATION

-This policy applies to all terminations for any reason, by either party, including student decision, expulsion, course or program cancellation, or school closure.
+This policy applies to all terminations for any reason, by either party, including student decision, expelled by the institution, course or program cancellation, or school closure.

 All refund calculations are performed and made timely.

-Applicants not accepted by Cameo College of Essential Beauty will be refunded all monies paid.
+Applicants not accepted by Cameo College of Essential Beauty will be refunded all monies.

-If a student (or in the case a student is under legal age his/her parent or guardian) cancels his/her enrollment and demands monies paid in writing within three business days of signing enrollment agreement all monies paid by student will be refunded.
+If a student (or in the case a student is under legal age his/her parent or guardian) cancels his/her enrollment and demands monies paid in writing within three business days of signing enrollment agreement all monies paid by student will be refunded except the $50.00 non-refundable application fee.
+If any person cancels their enrollment after three (3) business days after signing school contract or after starting school all monies collected by the school will be refunded to the scale below less the application fee of $50.00.
 Date will be determined by postmark of written notification or date received by school administrator in person.
 This policy applies whether student has actually started training or not.

-If student cancels his/her enrollment after three business days after signing enrollment agreement, but prior to entering classes he/she is entitled to all monies paid less enrollment fee ($50.00).
-A student notifies the school of his/her withdrawal or is expelled.
+If student cancels his/her enrollment within three business days after signing enrollment agreement, but prior to entering classes he/she is entitled to all monies paid except the $50.00 non-refundable application fee.

 Refunds or charges are incurred once a student begins classes at the schedule below.

-PERCENT ENROLLMENT VERSUS PERCENT OF COURSE LENGTH TOTAL TUITION DUE
+% SCHEDULED HOURS OF ATTENDANCE V.S. % COURSE LENGTH TOTAL TUITION DUE

 0.1% – 4.9% 20%